alexwlchan/alexwlchan.net/src/_articles/2019/2019-07-29-finding-divisors-with-python.md

 ---
+layout: article
 date: 2019-07-29 20:34:53 +00:00
-layout: post
 summary: Using unique prime factorisations and itertools to find all the divisors of a number.
 title: Finding divisors of a number with Python
-tags:
+topics:
-  - python
+  - Python
-  - maths
+  - Maths
-old_syntax_highlighting: true
 ---

 Here's a problem I was trying to solve recently: given an integer *n*, what are all the divisors of *n*?